-Rules and Regulations Governing the Recruitment and Employment of Ugandan Migrant Workers Abroad, No. 62
+Rules and Regulations Governing the Licensing, Recruitment and Employment of Ugandan Migrant Workers Abroad, Statutory Instrument No. 62, 2005

-- Responsible Organizations: The Ministry of Gender, Labour, and Social Development, Government of Uganda (Government)
+- Responsible Organisations: Ministry of Gender, Labour, and Social Development, Government of Uganda (Government)

 - ILO Regions: Africa